-- Dissemination and strict enforcement of the environmental requirements of the CBA by LAWA project management and inspectors; - Construction activities associated with Tom Bradley Terminal and Taxilane T projects primarily take place largely in the geographic center of the LAX airfield.
-Sensitive receptors, such as the communities of El Segundo, are to a large extent buffered by the South airfield runways.
-A similar situation exists on the Northern area, where the North airfield runways provide a buffer.
+• Dissemination and strict enforcement of the environmental requirements of the CBA by LAWA's environmental monitor and inspectors;

+• Construction activities associated with the Tom Bradley Terminal and Taxiway T Phase 1 projects primarily take place largely in the geographic center of the LAX airfield.
+Sensitive receptors, such as the communities of El Segundo, are to a large extent buffered by the South Airfield runways.
+A similar situation exists on the Northern area, where the North Airfield runways provide a buffer.
 This serves as a barrier to common construction nuisances such as noise curfew violations.